Daltons 40L Garden Time Compost

-Name: alstroemeria, Peruvian lily, princess lily, Alstroemeria species and varieties
+Name: alstroemeria, Peruvian lily, princess lily, Alstroemeria species and varieties.

-Height: 75cm with many dwarf forms of around 30cm also available
+Height: 75cm with many dwarf forms of around 30cm also available.

 Climate: cold temperate, warm temperate, arid/semi-arid, sub-tropical and tropical.

-Soil: prefer deep, well-drained soil.
+Soil: prefers deep, well-drained soil.

 Position: full sun or light shade.

 Flowering: clusters of trumpet flowers in many colours in spring through to autumn.

 Feeding: regular feeding with a balanced, controlled-release fertiliser.

 Watering: plants are quite dry tolerant once established.
 However, they will produce more flowers if given regular water.

 Alstroemeria is an herbaceous perennial that grows up from a fleshy root system and has glossy foliage around the upright stem.
 Flowers appear on the top of the stem from around spring right through to autumn.